Name conflicts in astronomy: Bodies with different names and the same referent

 Several bodies have completely distinct names, but may be confused because their names refer to the same thing or the same mythological character.
 This is usually true when one name is Latin and another Greek, and causes special confusion in Greek, where the Greek forms of all mythological names are used in preference to the Latin names.

 Conflicts with non-minor or Solar System bodies

-Some of the conflicts, surprisingly enough, are with planets and satellites, or other astronomical objects with long-established names.
+Some of the conflicts are with planets and satellites, or other astronomical objects with long-established names.